Eury De La Rosa: Oakland Athletics

-The Diamondbacks traded him to the Oakland Athletics for cash considerations on December 18, 2014, and the Athletics designated him for assignment on April 25.
+The Diamondbacks traded De La Rosa to the Oakland Athletics for cash considerations on December 18, 2014, and the Athletics designated him for assignment on April 25, 2015.
 He appeared in seven games for the Nashville Sounds and did not allow a run in his six innings of relief.

 Los Angeles Dodgers

-On April 30, he was claimed off waivers by the Los Angeles Dodgers and assigned to the AAA Oklahoma City Dodgers.
-He was designated for assignment on May 19.
+On April 30, 2015, De La Rosa was claimed off waivers by the Los Angeles Dodgers and assigned to the Triple–A Oklahoma City Dodgers.
+In six appearances for Oklahoma City, he struggled to a 6.14 ERA with six strikeouts across 7 1/3 innings pitched.
+De La Rosa was designated for assignment on May 19.